BITSS-OPA/opa-deworming/code/05_final_opa.md

 # Introduction

 Presents and compares different approaches to quantify the costs and benefits of deworming.

+# Common structure:

+- CBA.

+- PV of benefits

+- PV of costs

+- Key differences:
+  - On benefits:
+    - Baird build wage profiles, klps4 has more data, EA has prevalence.
+Baird and KLPS4 present taxes and all.
+EA presents only all.
+EA accounts for prevalence, the others don't.

+  - On costs:
+    - Baird and KLPS4 account for costs in ed, EA does not.

 # Approach 1: Baird et al